privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // The key in the map corresponds to buyer Id that can identify a buyer
     // participating in the auction.
 Buyer Id can be eTLD+1; i.e. domain address
     // (ETLD+1) of the global load balancer of Buyer Frontend Service.
-    // The value corresponds to BuyerInput ciphertext that will be ingested by
-    // the buyer for bidding.
-    map<string, bytes> encrypted_input_per_buyer = 2;
+    // The value corresponds to BuyerInput ingested by the buyer for bidding. map<string, BuyerInput> input_per_buyer = 2;

     // Includes configuration data required in Remarketing ad auction.
     // Some of the data in AuctionConfig is passed to BuyerFrontEnd.